Yefeng0920/replication_EcoEvo_git/README.md

-# A large-scale *in silico* replication project of ecological and evolutionary studies
+# A large-scale *in silico* replication project in ecology and evolution

 ## Transparency declaration